codemagic-ci-cd/codemagic-docs/content/building/running-locally.md

 {{<notebox>}}
 Alternatively to entering `ISSUER_ID`, `KEY_IDENTIFIER`, `PRIVATE_KEY`, `CERTIFICATE_PASSWORD`,  `KEYSTORE_PASSWORD`, `KEY_PASSWORD` in plaintext, it may also be specified using an `@env:` prefix followed by an environment variable name, or `@file:` prefix followed by a path to the file containing the value.
 Example: `@env:<variable>` uses the value in the environment variable named `<variable>`, and `@file:<file_path>` uses the value from file at `<file_path>`.

-Please refer to [documentation](https://github.com/codemagic-ci-cd/cli-tools/tree/master/docs#cli-tools) for more details.
+Please refer to the [documentation](https://github.com/codemagic-ci-cd/cli-tools/tree/master/docs#cli-tools) for more details.
 {{</notebox>}}

 ## Generate a changelog text from Git history